willtwr/info-search-summarize-workflow/readme.md

 - Web search: search the web for information.
 - New search: search the web for news.
 - Document search: search content from documents via RAG.
+- Read uploaded file: read from an uploaded file and answer questions.
+(TODO)

 ## Use Cases and Tips
 - Documents searching